American Reunion: Future

 In August 2017, Seann William Scott said in an interview that the fourth film probably had not made enough at the domestic box office to warrant another film.
 In August 2018, Tara Reid said she met with the directors, with them saying that the fifth film will happen, and that filming could begin soon.
+In September 2022, it was announced that Universal 1440 was developing another spin off American Pie Presents movie with Sujata Day.